ankush1aggarwal/Starbucks_Customer_Insights/README.md

 ## Using Starbucks app data to predict successful offers

-This repository has all the code and report done as part of Udacity Machine Learning Engineer Nanodegree Capstone project.
+This repository has all the code and report done as part of Udacity Machine Learning Engineer with AWS Nanodegree Capstone project.

 ## 1. Installations
 This project was written in Python, using Jupyter Notebook Instance on Amazon SageMaker.
 The relevant Python packages for this project are as follows: